dojo/docs/djConfig.rst

 There is an extensive discussion of the i18n features of dojo in the `tutorial on i18n <quickstart/internationalization/index>`_.
 Here we'll briefly cover the two djConfig variables that apply to these settings:

 locale: 'en-us'
-  By default, dojo sets the locale of all dijits by pulling the locale from the browser.
-However, developers can force the default locale by using the djConfig locale setting.
+  By default, dojo determines the locale of the application by pulling the locale from the browser navigator object.
+However, developers can force the default locale by using the djConfig locale setting, often done by app servers to establish locale based on user preferences.
+Dojo's locale must be established at bootstrap time and cannot be changed later.

-extraLocale: ['en-us','jp-jp']
+extraLocale: ['ja-jp']
-  In addition to the default locale, developers can specify that extra locale files also be downloaded in parallel to the default.
-The argument to the extraLocale parameter is an array of locale strings.
+  In addition to the locale, developers can specify that extra locale files also be downloaded in parallel.
+The argument to the extraLocale parameter is an array of strings representing locales.

-  The extraLocale is used for multi-lingual pages or for dynamically switching languages.
-A use case would be a language tutorial – an English page that teaches Japanese.
+  The extraLocale is used only for edge cases like multi-lingual pages or for dynamically switching languages.
+It is generally more efficient and preferred to switch languages by reloading the page and changing the locale setting.
+An example use case for extraLocale would be a language tutorial – a page in the user's native language that teaches Japanese.

-  Unless you have a multi-language use-case, it's not recommended that you use extraLocale and switch languages dynamically.
-Since it will have to download all those language packages, and it will not be efficient.

 Finding Resources in Non-Standard Locations
 -------------------------------------------